The Unspoken Alchemy of Creative Copywriting

 "I would have written a shorter letter, but I did not have the time." – Blaise Pascal

 This quote captures one of the most important principles in creative copywriting: brevity is hard work.
-The most memorable copy isn't born from adding more – it's created through what I call The Ruthless Reduction.
+The most memorable copy isn't born from adding more—it's created through ruthless reduction.

 When I review my drafts, I'm merciless.
 I cut adjectives, combine sentences, eliminate redundancies, and question every single word.
 Is it necessary?
 Is it pulling its weight?
 Is there a stronger alternative?